ckeditor/ckeditor4-react/README.md

 [![Join newsletter](https://img.shields.io/badge/join-newsletter-00cc99.svg)](http://eepurl.com/c3zRPr)
 [![Follow Twitter](https://img.shields.io/badge/follow-twitter-00cc99.svg)](https://twitter.com/ckeditor)

+## ⚠️ CKEditor 4: End of Life and Extended Support Model until Dec 2026

+CKEditor 4 was launched in 2012 and reached its End of Life (EOL) on June 30, 2023.

+A special edition, **[CKEditor 4 LTS](https://ckeditor.com/ckeditor-4-support/)** ("Long Term Support"), is available under commercial terms (["Extended Support Model"](https://ckeditor.com/ckeditor-4-support/)) for anyone looking to **extend the coverage of security updates and critical bug fixes**.

+With CKEditor 4 LTS, security updates and critical bug fixes are guaranteed until December 2026.

+## About this package

 Official [CKEditor 4](https://ckeditor.com/ckeditor-4/) WYSIWYG editor component for React.

 We are looking forward to your feedback!
 You can report any issues, ideas or feature requests on the [integration issues page](https://github.com/ckeditor/ckeditor4-react/issues/new).